maisonnat/axur-tool/DEPLOY.md

 ### 2. Cloudflare Credentials

 1. Go to [Cloudflare Dashboard](https://dash.cloudflare.com)
-2. Create a Cloudflare Pages project named `axur-tool`
+2. Create a Cloudflare Pages project named `axtool`
 3. Get your Account ID from the dashboard URL or Overview page
 4. Create an API Token with "Cloudflare Pages" permissions
 5. Add to GitHub: Settings → Secrets → Actions → New secrets